Main Dishes

 Cod with mashed potatoes recipe Cod with Mashed Potatoes

-Salmon omelette recipe Salmon Omelette
+Salmon or trout omelette recipe Omelet with Salmon or Trout

 Beef zrazy recipe Beef Zrazy